Legal Values: Copyright Policy in the Making

 Climate disruption is attributable to historical and current day modes of production and consumption.
 Enduring solutions will require significant shifts in how modern societies are governed.
 Governance, in this context, is unlikely to succeed without attention to related priorities of sustainability, justice, and cohesion.
 Yet there is ample evidence that many leaders and institutions are unable or unwilling to address the challenge effectively.

 The second segment will focus on analyzing legal and institutional barriers to pragmatic action towards forestalling climate disruption and mitigating its impact on society.
-Particular attention will be paid to core societal functions such as food production, land management, water and wastewater infrastructure, energy, and transportation and communications.
-Students will have the opportunity to do their research and planning in a relevant area.
+Particular attention will be paid to core societal functions such as food production, land management, water and wastewater infrastructure, energy, transportation, and communications.
+Students will have the opportunity to do their research in a relevant area.

 Legal Values: Prison Law, Policy & Reform